flowcean/flowcean/docs/examples/one_tank.md

 )
 ```

-For this example, the resulting metrics are about[^2]
+For this example, the resulting metrics are about

  Learner typ            | Runtime              | Mean Absolute Error | Mean Squared Error
  -----------------------|----------------------|---------------------|--------------------
  Regression Tree        | $15.5\: \mathrm{ms}$ | $0.0206$            | $0.0006$
  Multi-layer Perceptron | $813\: \mathrm{ms}$  | $0.0639$            | $0.00054$

-Depending on the size of the dataset, the way the train and test set or split and shuffeld, the learners configuration and other random facts, these values may varry.
+Depending on the size of the dataset, the way the train and test set are split and shuffled, the learners configuration and other random facts, these values may vary.
-However, it is clear, that both learners produced models with relativ small errors ($\sim 2\%$ and $\sim 6\%$) which could be used for tasks such as prediction.
+However, it is clear, that both learners produced models with relative small errors ($\sim 2\%$ and $\sim 6\%$) which could be used for tasks such as prediction.

 ## Run this example